Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-This subsection aims to demonstrate the superior learning performance of TGPSSM on the two 1-D synthetic datasets, namely the \textit{kink} function dataset and the \textit{kink-step} function dataset.
-Details about the two datasets are listed as follows.
+This subsection aims to showcase the superior capability of TGPSSM for learning latent dynamics.
+To assess its performance, we employ two 1-D synthetic datasets, namely, the \textit{kink} function dataset and the \textit{kink-step} function dataset.
+Details about the two datasets are given as follows.